 Types of Air Quality Monitors

-In most homes, offices, or classroom environments, desktop CO2 monitors like the IAQ-MAX CO2 Monitor and Data Logger should be utilized to monitor carbon dioxide, temperature, humidity, and barometric pressure levels as they would be experienced by occupants indoors.
+In most homes, offices, or classroom environments, desktop CO2 monitors like the IAQ-MAX CO2 Monitor and Data Logger should be utilized to monitor carbon dioxide, temperature, humidity, or barometric pressure levels as they would be experienced by occupants indoors.
 This means the monitor should be set on a desk, tabletop, or any flat surface.
 In addition, some desktop IAQ monitors such as the IAQ-MAX provide data logging capabilities and save data logs for up to 30 days for continued analysis.

 When discussing wall-mounted CO2 mounted IAQ devices, these should be mounted at the same height as a thermostat - about 48 inches from the floor.